Executive Residence: Presidential Bedroom Suite: The dressing room

 The Presidential Bedroom Suite dressing room was part of the Executive Residence when it was completed in 1809.
 A full bath was added to it some time before 1849.
 The bath was expanded to take up half the dressing room's space in the 1952 reconstruction.

 The dressing room has not always served as a dressing room, however.
 It served as a small bedroom for Susanna Adams, daughter of President John Adams; Louisa Smith, niece of First Lady Abigail Adams; Tad Lincoln, son of President Abraham Lincoln; Robert Johnson, son of President Andrew Johnson; Anne Thompson, nursemaid to the young children of President Grover Cleveland; First Lady Eleanor Roosevelt; and First Lady Bess Truman.
 It was used as a private study by first ladies Lucy Webb Hayes and Lou Henry Hoover, and as a private dining room by President Woodrow Wilson and his second wife, Edith.
 First Lady Florence Harding used it as a dress storage room.
-It also served as a combination dressing room/sitting room/office to first ladies Mamie Eisenhower, Jacqueline Kennedy, Lady Bird Johnson, Pat Nixon, Betty Ford, Rosalynn Carter, Nancy Reagan, Barbara Bush, and Hillary Rodham Clinton.
+It also served as a combination dressing room/sitting room/office to first ladies Mamie Eisenhower, Jacqueline Kennedy, Lady Bird Johnson, Pat Nixon, Betty Ford, Rosalynn Carter, Nancy Reagan, Barbara Bush, and Hillary Clinton.
 Michelle Obama used it as a dressing room.

 West Sitting Hall

 West Sitting Hall did not exist when the White House was completed in 1809.
-James Hoban's original design for the White House had a flight of stairs, one against the north wall and one against the south wall, on the Ground Floor.
-These rose to a landing, and then a single flight of stairs rose to the Second Floor.
+James Hoban's original design for the White House had a flight of stairs, one against the north wall and one against the south wall, on the ground floor.
+These rose to a landing, and then a single flight of stairs rose to the second floor.
 This left only a small area north and south of the staircase, which by 1865 was being called the West Hall.
 In 1869, President Grant rebuilt the stairs so that the single staircase rose against the south wall.
 This left what space there was in a single rather than divided area, making it more useful.
-The new space created on the Second Floor became the West Sitting Hall.
+The new space created on the second floor became the West Sitting Hall.
 Considered part of the first family's private space, the West Sitting Hall has undergone redecoration with every new presidency and is not considered a historic room.